-You may pay by mail, fax, phone, online, at the kiosk, or in person.
+You may pay online , by phone, by mail, at a kiosk, or in person.
 You must pay the total amount in full in U.S. dollars within 30 days of the date you received the ticket.
-If you are unable to pay in full, you should call the voluntary assessment center.
+If you exceeded the 30 days, contact the Voluntary Assessment Center at 302-739-6911.
+If you are unable to pay in full, you may see if you are eligible to set up an Voluntary Assessment Center Online Payment Plan (see section below) or you may call the voluntary assessment center.
 Do not send a partial payment to the Voluntary Assessment Center.
-In most cases, tickets and payments should be mailed to the Justice of the Peace Court Voluntary Assessment Center.
-However, you should check the front of your ticket for information as to where to mail your ticket (or where you must appear in court) to be sure that the information given below applies in your case.
+You should check the front of your ticket for information as to where to mail your ticket (or where you must appear in court) to be sure that the information given below applies in your case.

 Pay By Mail:

-Enclose a copy of the ticket and a check or money order or credit card (fill in the credit card information on the place indicated on your ticket-it may be on the back).
+Enclose a copy of your ticket.
+Payment may be made by check, money order, credit card (fill in the credit card information on the place indicated on your ticket-it may be on the back).
 If you are paying by check or money order, write the ticket number on it and make it out to "State of Delaware".
 Do not mail cash.
 If a receipt is needed, you should send a self-addressed stamped envelope with your payment.
 Mail to the following address: State of Delaware - Voluntary Assessment Center, P.O.
 Box 7039, Dover, DE 19903